 In addition to his position as Professor of International Economics, Dominic Rohner is André Hoffmann Chair in Political Economics and Governance and Co-director of the Hoffmann Centre for Global Sustainability at the Geneva Graduate Institute.
 He is also a Research Fellow of the Centre for Economic Policy Research (CEPR) in London, CESifo, Oxford Centre for the Analysis of Resource-Rich Economies (OxCarre), and the Households in Conflict Network (HiCN).
 His research on political and development economics has won several prizes and grants, including a European Research Council (ERC) grant on "Policies for Peace".
 He also acts as Associate Editor at the Economic Journal, leader of the CEPR Research and Policy Network on Preventing Conflict, and is a member of the National Research Council of the Swiss National Science Foundation (SNSF).

+L'ENSEIGNEMENT

+Teaching Education Policy at the Institute

+Chanwoong Baek

-L'ENSEIGNEMENT Teaching Education Policy at the Institute Chanwoong Baek Assistant Professor of International Relations/Political Science UNESCO Co-Chair in Comparative Education Policy Academic Director of NORRAG reaching education policy at the Geneva Graduate L Institute has been a profoundly enriching experience, inspiring me to further integrate global perspectives, political dimensions, and interdisciplinary exploration into my classroom.
+Assistant Professor of International Relations/Political Science UNESCO Co-Chair in Comparative Education Policy Academic Director of NORRAG

 The Institute's transnational environment, with students from diverse backgrounds across the world, has been essential to this process.
 I witness every day how the classroom becomes a forum where varied perspectives and experiences enrich our discussions.
 This diversity is not just a backdrop; it actively shapes the way I teach, bringing different standpoints as well as pertinent global challenges into our discussions on education policy.
 Located in International Geneva, the Institute's proximity to international organisations and NGOs also allows students to directly engage with various policy processes and deepen their understanding of how international agendas and discourse shape national education systems and vice versa.
 In this context, I design courses that engage students with the global-local nexus of education policy.
 In "Education and Development", students critically examine questions such as, "How do programmatic conditionalities for receiving external financial assistance influence national education policies?" and "What are the implications of global monitoring and evaluation on national education systems?"
 Students learn to produce education sector reviews that are context-sensitive and critically reflect on externally funded education reforms, particularly in aid-dependent countries.
 This investigation requires critical awareness and discussion of power and politics.
 Education policy involves decisions about whose and which knowledge is valued, who gets access, and how it is governed.
-In "Knowledgebased Governance in Comparative and International Education." we investigate the role of knowledge in today's policy processes, with a particular focus on how knowledge tions facilitate this process.

-study of education policy.
+In "Knowledgebased Governance in Comparative and International Education," we investigate the role of knowledge in today's policy processes, with a particular focus on how knowledge is produced and used across geographical, institutional, and systemic boundaries, and which actors and organisations facilitate this process.
+Furthermore, the Institute offers a space for interdisciplinary and intersectoral exploration of education policy, drawing on insights from political science, sociology, history, economics, and law, as well as from sectors such as public health and environmental studies, among others.
+The Institute's various centres and programmes, particularly NORRAG and the UNESCO Chair in Comparative Education Policy, also provide opportunities for research, policy dialogue, and networking, enhancing both academic and practical experiences related to the study of education policy.
 By critically examining the global-local nexus, power dynamics, and politics of education policy through interdisciplinary and intersectoral lenses, I hope my students come to understand and view education not just as an academic discipline, but as a foundation for social transformation.